-Upstairs in the main hotel building a wide shuttered gallery leads to 4 former college rooms.
-The History, Geography and Arts rooms are light and airy, thanks to high-beamed ceilings and large windows, looking out towards Galle.
+Upstairs in the main hotel building, a wide shuttered gallery leads to the former college rooms.
+The Standard Rooms (History, Geography and Arts) are light and airy, thanks to high-beamed ceilings and large windows, looking out towards Galle.
 Beds are on raised platforms covered with silk bedspreads and cushions.
-Our favourite room, the Headmaster's Suite, overlooks the pool.
-You can see the Galle lighthouse from your kingsize bed and there's a cosy seating area with daybeds – perfect for children – as well as a separate bathroom.

 The other Deluxe Rooms are situated in two separate wings: one is connected to the main hotel via the courtyard, the other is just across a small quiet street.
 Their style is modern but classic and bathrooms are particularly luxurious with walk-in showers and freestanding bathtubs.
 Each wing has a communal living and dining space, plus a well-equipped kitchen, and guests can move freely between the communal spaces of all 3 buildings.